ivan-paleo/publish-micro-image/README.md

 A microscope is obviously used to observe features of an object that are too small to be visible to the naked eye.
 To do so, a series of lenses magnifies the object so that the analyst sees more details.
 But which scale(s) is (are) appropriate and how to reach this (these) scale(s) with a microscope?

 So, the first question the analyst should ask is: **What is the size of the features of interest?** It is important to consider the range of sizes: the size of the smallest features is important, but so is the size of the largest.
 This is because the larger this range, the less likely it is that all these sizes can be observed with a single set of settings.
 In other words, if features of different sizes are of interest, several acquisitions at different scales will probably be needed.
 Finding the size(s) of the features is often done directly during observation: increasing the magnification until the features of interest are visible.
-This is a valid approach if the microscope used has the appropriate hardware (objectives) to resolve the features of interest.
+This is a valid approach if the microscope used has the appropriate hardware (objectives and optical zoom) to resolve the features of interest.
 But it can also happen that the features of interest are smaller or larger than what is permitted by the hardware at hand.
 Moreover, when dealing with digital images, some other issues might occur.
 This is why it is always advisable to start with at least a rough idea of the size(s) of the features and of the capabilities of the microscope(s) available to the analyst.

 But how do we know what the microscope's hardware can achieve in terms of scale?
 Most publications and reports talk about *magnification*.
 But what is it really and what does it mean?
 In the next section, I will argue that magnification is (almost) useless in digital microscopic imaging and actually only confuses the analyst.
 Resolution is much more important, but it is unfortunately still cryptic to many analysts; I will therefore try to explain some concepts afterwards.